windingwind/zotero-better-notes/README.md

 ## 😎 Quick start

-BN offers a range of features that can be combined like lego blocks to build your own note-taking workflow.
+BN offers a range of features that can be combined like Lego blocks to build your own note-taking workflow.

 Start taking notes in Zotero with BN in **5 minutes**!